-- HEICO achieved compound annual growth in Total Shareholder Return(1) of 23% from 1990 through October 31, 2018 - HEICO achieved 19% compound annual net income growth from fiscal 1990 through fiscal 2018 - HEICO achieved 16% compound annual sales growth from fiscal 1990 through fiscal 2018 - HEICO achieved 21% compound annual cash flow from operations growth from fiscal 1990 through fiscal 2018
+- HEICO achieved 24% compound annual growth in Total Shareholder Return(1) from 1990 through October 31, 2019 - HEICO achieved 19% compound annual net income growth from fiscal 1990 through fiscal 2019 - HEICO achieved 16% compound annual sales growth from fiscal 1990 through fiscal 2019 - HEICO achieved 21% compound annual cash flow from operations growth from fiscal 1990 through fiscal 2019

-The following four pages display the net sales and net income growth for the past twenty-eight years and the Total Shareholder Return which investors who held HEICO shares would have experienced over the past three years and the past twenty-eight years (which includes the time since current management took office).
+The following four pages help frame the Committee's decisions by displaying the net sales and net income growth for the past twenty-nine years and the Total Shareholder Return which investors who held HEICO shares would have experienced over the past three years and the past twenty-nine years (which includes the time since current management took office).
+This strong performance is a factor in the Committee's decisions.